slott56/slott56.github.io/Pelican/content/blog/2007/09/2007_09_08-roi_npv_and_shermers_column_in_the_july_scientific_american_on_homo_economicus_revised.rst

 This means there's no price.
 At least, there's no final, single, big, ugly number.
-Software acquisition is about the rate of expenditure over future years.  $1M this year, $900K next year, $150K per year after that, :emphasis:`until the end of time` .
+Software acquisition is about the rate of expenditure over future years.  $1M this year, $900K next year, $150K per year after that, *until the end of time* .